Don’t be Accused of Drug Diversion: How to Safely Handle Controlled Substances

 - Actually witness the waste, no ‘honor’ system

-- Withdraw smallest amount possible
+- Withdraw the smallest amount possible

 - Chart administration as soon as possible

-- Chart pre and post administration pain scales
+- Chart pre and post-administration pain scales

-- Ensure that your orders reflect your practice ie: morphine for pain of 8 or greater, but you and your colleagues consistently medicate for pain of a 6 or greater (this is practicing medicine!)
+- Ensure that your orders reflect your practice ie: morphine for the pain of 8 or greater, but you and your colleagues consistently medicate for the pain of a 6 or greater (this is practicing medicine!)

-Missed documentation, or sloppy charting will get you in trouble!
+Missed documentation or sloppy charting will get you in trouble!